PLMUN-CITCS/2025-ADVDBMS-WK02S01E01/README.md

       - Open `drop_db.sql` in a text editor.
       - Drop the Database
          ```SQL
          -- Step 3: (Optional) Drop the database if needed.
-Use with extreme caution!
+         -- Use with extreme caution!
-         USE UniversityDB;
+         USE `UniversityDB`;

-         DROP DATABASE IF EXISTS UniversityDB; -- The IF EXISTS clause prevents an error if the database doesn't exist.
+         -- The IF EXISTS clause prevents an error if the database doesn't exist.
+         DROP DATABASE IF EXISTS `UniversityDB`;

          ```
       - Save the `drop_db.sql` file.